Ne00n/FirePatch/README.md

 # FirePatch

-This is a simple Bootstrap Based Panel, to Update your Debian/Ubuntu Servers on the Go without SSH access
+This is a simple Bootstrap based panel, to update your Debian/Ubuntu servers on the go without SSH access.

 ![alt tag](http://i.imgur.com/ldYircJ.png)